FrancesCoronel/personal-website-v3/content/podcast/become-a-tech-queen.md

 **ACTION ITEM** After the initial chat, you can book the actual recording session using [calendly.com/techqueenspod/book-session](https://calendly.com/techqueenspod/book-session).

-For remote sessions, a unique SquadCast link will be included in the calendar invite the day before or the day of the recording session.
+For remote sessions, we will be using Zoom.

-Here's an example of a SquadCast link so you can play around with it: https://squadcast.page.link/bMoi

 For in-person sessions, arrival instructions will be included instead.